 New Member Welcome Packet - Information for the new 4-H family.

 Youth who would like to participate in 4-H in Stanton County must be enrolled as a 4-H member to participate in a 4-H club and exhibit 4-H projects at county fair.
-All 4-H families will enroll in clubs and projects through 4HOnline at ne.4honline.com.
+All 4-H families will enroll in clubs and projects through 4HOnline at http://v2.4honline.com.

 Youth that were previously will need to update the information on their profile - phone numbers, addresses, any information that has changed.
 It is very important to keep this information up to date.
 Projects and clubs will also need to be updated.
-All projects were deleted this year.
-Check carefully to make sure you enter all projects.
+Check carefully to make sure you enter all projects that 4-H member is considering for county fair.
 4-H Code of Conduct, permission and health forms are all online.
 There will be no paper forms to submit for enrollment.

 If your child is in Shooting Sports, both the Health Form and Shooting Sports Code of Conduct must be completed.